AmeliaWen/ECSE316-Network/README.md

 It will also print out error messages if there is an error occurred (ex.invalid input, error when sending request and reading responses, etc.)

+This program can be compiled with java 8/11

 This program can be invoked from command line by